Brprb08/orbital-control-simulator/README.md

 ## Why This Exists

-I started this project after realizing that I did not actually understand orbital motion beyond the basic idea of going fast sideways.
-Concepts like rendezvous, station keeping, and orbit shaping were mostly just words to me, and I wanted something interactive that forced me to learn these concepts.
+This started because I realized I didn’t actually understand orbits as well as I thought I did.
+I was watching a lot of SpaceX launches and seeing the boosters come back and land, but it always made me curious what happens to the payload once it's in space.

-I did not come from an orbital mechanics background or a game development background.
-I had a computer science background and an interest in building a system involving real-time orbital physics, and numerical accuracy.
+I knew the high-level ideas, go fast sideways at a high altitude and you are in an orbit.
+But I had no real understanding of how maneuvers are performed, how missions like getting to the Moon actually work, how drag is managed, or how satellite constellations are maintained.

-The project began as a simple gravity simulation.
-As it improved, I added thrust, attitude control, drag, better integration methods, and increasing separation between simulation and visualization.
-A lot of the work went into keeping everything stable while allowing the simulation to keep running at all times.
+This project gave me something I could use to answer those questions while also improving at writing code.
+It began as a gray sphere moving around another gray sphere, and changed significantly over time as I learned more about both game development and orbital mechanics.

 ---

 ## What It Can Do

-Everything operates live at runtime.
+Everything runs live.

 - Continuous computation of orbital parameters such as apogee, perigee, altitude, velocity, inclination, eccentricity, and orbital period
 - Simplified atmospheric drag modeling for low orbits, causing visible orbital decay over time
 - Live thrust application in directions including prograde, retrograde, radial, and normal, with instant trajectory updates
 - Attitude control with selectable pointing modes, supporting both smooth slews and instant reorientation
-- GPU-based trajectory prediction using RK4 integration, computed asynchronously so previews do not cause stutters to the sim
+- GPU-based trajectory prediction using RK4 integration, computed asynchronously so previews do not cause stutters in the simulation
-- Runtime creation and reset of satellites with configurable parameters:
+- Runtime creation and reset of satellites with configurable parameters
   - Cartesian placement using direct position and velocity vectors
   - TLE placement using real Two-Line Element data
   - Keplerian placement from classical orbital elements such as semi-major axis and inclination
   - Randomized placement for quick testing and experimentation
-- Adjustable simulation speed from 1x up to 100x to observe long-term behavior
+- Adjustable simulation speed from 1x up to 100x
 - Multiple camera modes:
-  - Free camera for inspection and placement
+  - Free camera for placement
   - Target tracking for following a specific body
-  - Earth camera for better view of an orbit
+  - Earth camera for better visualization of an orbit
-- Optional vector overlays for velocity and orbital reference frames
+- Optional vector overlays for velocity and orbital reference frames (prograde, normal, radial)

 ---